nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Gim lists the stored exercises.
 <br>Use case ends.

-**Extensions**

-* 2a.
-Gim has no stored exercises.
-    * 2a1.
-Gim displays the error message.
-<br>Use case ends.

 #### Use case 6: Sort exercises

 System: Gim <br>
 Use case: UC06 - Sort exercises <br>
 Actor: User <br>
-Guarantees: Displayed list of exercises will be sorted by date.

 **MSS**